dcart036/hw1-setup/README.md

 # Homework 1: Tool Setup

+*This is the public posting of the assignment.
+See Piazza for the invite link to make your submission to the class repository.*

 **Due:** September 3, 2019 *before* 9:30am

 The goal of this week's assignment is to get you set up for the rest of the semester.
 You'll explore Git (and GitHub), R (and RStudio), Tableau, and Observable with Vega-Lite.